aircury/collection/README.md

 This library comes out of the box with the following Collections, ready to use:
   - `StringCollection`
+  - `StringOrNullCollection`

+These classes include additional expected functionality that you would expect from the data type, e.g. `implode()`, ...

 If they do not suit your needs, you can extend any of them or the `AbstractScalarTypeCollection` to implement your own.